marshomics/profinder/README.md

 ## Requirements

-ProFinder needs Python ≥ 3.9, TensorFlow ≥ 2.6, and three bioinformatics tools: Prokka, HMMER, and the MEME Suite (specifically `fimo`).
+ProFinder needs Python ≥ 3.9, TensorFlow CPU ≥ 2.6, and three bioinformatics tools: Prokka, HMMER, and the MEME Suite (specifically `fimo`).
 HMM profiles, motif databases, and CNN weights for both classifiers are bundled with the package — nothing else needs to be downloaded.
+The pipeline uses `tensorflow-cpu` (not the full `tensorflow` metapackage) to avoid CUDA dependency issues on headless servers; the CNN inference workload is small enough that GPU acceleration provides no practical benefit.

 ## Installation